Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 | X/Twitter | 0.12% | -20% | Above 0.20% |

-Two things stand out.
-TikTok's engagement surged 49% year-over-year, driven by rising shares per post (up 45%).
-Meanwhile, X/Twitter dropped to 0.12%, with brands continuing to reduce investment in the platform.
+A few things stand out.
+TikTok's engagement surged 49% year-over-year, driven by shares per post climbing 45% (Social Insider, 2026).
+Meanwhile, X/Twitter dropped to 0.12%, with brands continuing to reduce investment.
+LinkedIn's page-level median jumped 22% to 4.7% in Q1 2026, fuelled almost entirely by document/PDF carousels (meet-lea, 2026).
 If you are measuring your social media performance against last year's numbers, recalibrate — the landscape shifted significantly.

 Struggling to keep up with engagement across platforms?
 PostEverywhere's analytics dashboard shows your engagement rates against platform benchmarks in real time — so you always know where you stand.